How do promising research breakthroughs lead to life-saving treatments? This guide will help you understand the complex path from bench to bedside.

-The path from a basic discovery to a new therapy goes through some typical stages.
-The first step is the basic research in which scientists learn fundamental information about stem cells, such as how to mature stem cells into cells that could repair spinal cord injury or produce insulin to treat diabetes, or understanding the normal environment of a stem cell in the body.
+The first step toward new therapy, in which scientists learn fundamental information about stem cells, such as how to transform stem cells into brain cells, or insulin producing cells, which could repair a spinal cord injury or treat diabetes.
+Basic research also focuses on understanding the underlying environment that surrounds stem cells in the body and helps them grow.

-The next phase of research is often called translational research.
-This is the step when scientists take that initial discovery—the ability to mature an embryonic stem cell into a therapeutically useful cell type, for example—and start learning how it could be turned into a therapy.
-Some of CIRM’s translational awards focus on developing animal models for testing stem cell therapies or creating stem cell models in a lab dish to find drugs that treat Parkinson’s disease or autism.
-These awards are expected to result in a proof of concept for a future therapy, such as a potential drug or a cell type that might prove useful in treating a disease.
+When scientists take that initial discovery—the ability to mature an embryonic stem cell into a therapeutically useful cell type, for example—and start learning how to turn it into a therapy.
+Some CIRM translational awards develop animal models for testing stem cell therapies.
+Others create stem cell models in a lab dish to find drugs that treat Parkinson’s disease or autism.
+Translational research is expected to result in a proof of concept for a future therapy, such as a potential drug or a cell type that might prove useful in treating a disease.

-In the next phase of research, scientists take that proof of concept and show that it could really work—at least in animals.
-This is often called the preclinical phase.
-During preclinical research scientists identify what’s called a development candidate, which is the exact cell or molecule that the team intends to turn into a therapy.
+During preclinical research scientists identify a development candidate, which is the exact cell or molecule that the team intends to turn into a therapy.

-After finding a development candidate, scientists collect data to show the Food and Drug Administration that their candidate is safe enough to try in humans.
+After finding a development candidate, scientists collect data to show the Food and Drug Administration (FDA) that the candidate is safe enough to try in humans.
 Collecting this much data is extremely expensive and is frequently not funded by governmental agencies such as the NIH.
-CIRM has invested heavily in this stage with the understanding that there can be no clinical trials and no therapies if research groups can’t collect the safety data they need to begin a clinical trial.
+CIRM has invested heavily in this stage, because there can be no clinical trials and no therapies if research groups can’t collect the safety data they need to begin a clinical trial.
 This FDA filing is called the investigational new drug application (IND).